shreyashguptas/javia/server/scripts/create_update/create_update.md

 - Server must be running with Supabase configured
 - `SERVER_API_KEY` must be set in server `.env` file (either `/opt/javia/.env` or `server/.env`)
+- **One of the following:**
-- Pi client code must be present in the `pi_client` directory
+  - **Option A**: Pi client code present locally in the `pi_client` directory (development)
-- For production: Ensure `/opt/javia/pi_client` exists (not `/opt/pi_client`)
+  - **Option B**: Access to the Git repository containing the pi_client code (production)

-The script automatically detects whether you're in a development environment or production installation at `/opt/javia` and adjusts paths accordingly.
+The script automatically detects whether pi_client code is available locally.
+If not, it will prompt you to provide a Git repository URL and fetch the code temporarily.

 ## Usage